-- 1. As prescribed in the Health and Safety at Work Act 1974, Placement Providers have a duty to ensure so far as is reasonably practicable the health, safety and welfare at work of all their employees and this would extend to students on work experience. - 2.
-Placement Providers should ensure that: - Appropriate risk assessments are carried out to determine suitable tasks and working situations for students; - Control measures are introduced to eliminate or minimise risks; - With the school's assistance, students and parents are advised of the findings of any risk assessments or control measures prior to the commencement of the placement; - Adequate insurance cover is in place for students undertaking work experience placements; and - Students are informed of safe working practices upon induction into the Placement Provider and supplied with appropriate training, supervision and protective clothing or equipment to carry out their duties. - 3.
-Placement Providers should also ensure that: - there are policies and procedures in place to protect the student from harm; - a supervisor is assigned to the student as the single point of contact for the student, school and parents/guardian; - as part of the risk assessment, they take into account how often and for how long students will be working on a one-to-one basis with a supervisor or another employee.
+- The treatment of placed students is always in line with the College's policy on Equal Opportunities that will be shared with personnel in commerce and industry with whom liaison happens in regard to Work Experience. - Appropriate risk assessments are carried out to determine suitable tasks and working situations for students; - Control measures are introduced to eliminate or minimise risks; - With the school's assistance, students and parents are advised of the findings of any risk assessments or control measures prior to the commencement of the placement; - Adequate insurance cover is in place for students undertaking work experience placements; and - Students are informed of safe working practices upon induction into the Placement Provider and supplied with appropriate training, supervision and protective clothing or equipment to carry out their duties.

+3. Placement Providers should also ensure that:

+- There are policies and procedures in place to protect the student from harm; - A supervisor is assigned to the student as the single point of contact for the student, school and parents/guardian; - As part of the risk assessment, they take into account how often and for how long students will be working on a one-to-one basis with a supervisor or another employee.
 For instance, there is likely to be a higher risk of this happening during placements involving a lot of travelling, an isolated environment, or an office space that is not open or visible.
 The Placement Provider should put arrangements in place to reduce (or eliminate) instances where one-to-one working happens as far as it is reasonable to do so.
-However, the Placement Provider is not able to request an enhanced DBS with barred list check for staff supervising a 16 or 17 year old student and we would therefore not expect Placement Providers to do this as a matter of course; - final arrangements are communicated to the student regarding when and where to arrive, what to wear, lunch and break arrangements and contact details of their supervisor; and - students do not work more than 8 hours in a day for 5 consecutive days.
+However, the Placement Provider is not able to request an enhanced DBS with barred list check for staff supervising a 16 or 17 year old student and we would therefore not expect Placement Providers to do this as a matter of course;

+- Final arrangements are communicated to the student regarding when and where to arrive, what to wear, lunch and break arrangements and contact details of their supervisor; and - Students do not work more than 8 hours in a day for 5 consecutive days.
 Placement Providers wishing to depart from this should contact the parents/guardians and the school in advance for their permission to vary this.